FALL 2023 Travel Course Offerings

 SJS 377T Sustainable Education in Madagascar Galli

-What is “society”?
+What is "society"?
 What does its structure look like and how does it work?
 How does it change?
 Why does it change?
 How do are individuals and society intertwined?
 This course provides students with the tools to answer these questions.
 Modern societies have experienced dramatic social changes with the emergence of individualism, new class structures, the development of urban life or changing relationships between individuals and their natural environments.
 Sociology provides an understanding of these changes by studying human interactions and forms of social organization.
 In this course, students will be introduced to major sociological thinkers, concepts and approaches.
-This Academic Travel course will take students to Austria, and Vienna more specifically.
-This will allow students to trace the steps of sociologists such as Hans Kelsen, Othmar Spann and Alfred Schütz.
-Vienna furthermore presents itself as a sociologically very intriguing city to approach with a sociological gaze.
+This Academic Travel course will take students to Northern Italy, and Venice more specifically.
+This will allow students to apply their knowledge of sociology in one’s of world’s most visited cities, and to address very urgent sociological questions related to overtourism and social change in age of global mobility.